kircherlab/cfDNA-UniFlow/README.md

 ```

 For cluster execution, read the guidelines in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).

+**Note**: The only difference between the two configs is the input file format (BAM or FASTQ).
+If a BAM file is used, the workflow will convert it to FASTQ files before processing.
+Otherwise, the FASTQ files are used directly.

 ### 3.3 Running the workflow with the data used in the manuscript